Narconon: John Cunningham, Watsonville, California, United States (2015)

 In July 2015, John Cunningham, a 58-year-old Boeing employee addicted to benzodiazepines, was sent by his sister to Redwood Cliffs, a Narconon facility in Watsonville, California.
-The staff at Redwood Cliffs sent Cunningham to be detoxed to Bright Futures Recovery, which removed Cunningham from medications he was taking for depression.
-Cunningham was sent to the "local ER three times in just five days for withdrawal symptoms".
-On 22 August 2015, he was left alone in his room long enough for him to "hang himself by a belt in his bedroom closet".
-Cunningham's sister did not know that Narconon was a Scientology outfit until after her brother's death.
+The staff at Redwood Cliffs sent Cunningham to be detoxed to Bright Futures Recovery (BFR), a newly-opened, "non-medical" facility, which was also closely associated with Redwood Cliffs and Narconon, and which had opened only six weeks prior.
+According to the family's lawyer, the detox facility was “horribly run,” and had "no idea how to handle a serious case like Cunningham’s".
+They made him quit all drugs cold turkey, including medication he had been prescribed to treat depression, and was sent to "a local ER three times in just five days for withdrawal symptoms".
+On 22 August 2015, seven days after arriving at BFR, he was found dead after being left alone in his room long enough for him to "hang himself by a belt in his bedroom closet".
+Cunningham's sister did not know that Narconon was a Scientology outfit until after her brother's death, and said she would not have sent him there if she had.

 Represented by attorney H. Gavin Long, Cunningham's family sued Redwood Cliffs and Bright Futures Recovery for $1 million each.
 The rehabilitation centers countered with an offer of "$100,000 and $350,000, respectively".
 The family refused and took the case to a jury in Santa Cruz.
 After a twelve-day trial where Narconon tried to argue that they had not referred Cunningham to Bright Futures Recovery, the jury awarded the family $11 million.
-According to journalist Tony Ortega, it was very rare for the case to go to a jury, and since this court case, "Scientology cut ties with its Northern California Narconon network, and the Redwood Cliffs facility has closed.
+According to journalist Tony Ortega, it was very rare for the case to go to a jury trial, and that since the filing of the court case, "Scientology cut ties with its Northern California Narconon network, and the Redwood Cliffs facility has closed.
 But Narconon is still on the hook for its share of the verdict".